 The gate is flanked by two semicircular gate towers.

 A section of the northern gate tower is seen below.
 Notice the steps on the inner side, that ascended to the top of the tower.

 The northwest corner tower is seen below.
 As reported by the SWP survey: “The west wall is nearly perfect, but the southern is broken down, and the other breached.
 The towers are 17 feet diameter, the wall 5 feet 6 inches thick, and the gateways 12 feet wide”.

-located on the eastern side, as marked on the right with a yellow square.
-The
+Another gate is located on the eastern side, as marked on the right with a yellow square.

 The gate in the center of the photo below is flanked by the two semicircular towers.